glacials/twos.dev/src/cold/apple.md

 experience that feels like it was made this century.
 The app is beautiful, snappy, and simple.
 The rewards (2% cashback on everything via Apple Pay, 1% on everything else) are good but beatable; several banks now have universal 2% cashback cards.

+{{ template "src/templates/\_videos.html.tmpl" "/img/apple-card" }}
-{{ video "Drilling into Apple Card transactions using Wallet." "card" }}
+Drilling into Apple Card transactions using Wallet.

 ### ✔ Google Podcasts → Apple Podcasts {#podcasts}